-Grow proved reserves and production through development, exploration and appraisal
+Grow proved reserves and production through exploration, appraisal and development

-In the near-term we plan to grow proved reserves and production by further developing and debottlenecking the Jubilee Field and by completing the development of the TEN project, which is expected to deliver first oil in 2016 through a second, dedicated FPSO.
-Growth could also be realized, depending on the result of our ongoing assessment of commerciality and development over all or a portion of our Mahogany, Teak, Akasa and/or Wawa discoveries.
-In the longer-term, we plan to drill exploration prospects, with the intent to provide further growth.
+In the near-term we plan to grow proved reserves and production by further developing and debottlenecking the Jubilee Field, including incorporating our Mahogany and Teak discoveries into the Greater Jubilee Full Field Development Plan ("GJFFDP") and by completing the TEN development, which is expected to deliver first oil in the third quarter of 2016 through a second, dedicated FPSO.
+In the medium-term, growth could also be realized following the appraisal and ongoing assessment of commerciality and development over all or a portion of our new discoveries in Mauritania and Senegal.
+In the longer-term, we plan to drill exploration prospects, with the intent to provide further growth in reserves and ultimately production.